‘There’s no room for error, potentially alienating those that work in or visit a sacred space’

 These beautiful, small, intimate churches engaged me at a very personal level, with evidence of the history of entire families from birth, through life, and finally at a resting place.
 I felt a deep sense of a closer community.

+Our aim is to place a single work of art that represents a vessel within each of these ancient churches.
 The polysemic nature of vessels highlights the rich versatility of the term, and provides a rich medium for creative expression, symbolism, and the exploration of various concepts related to containment, transportation, embodiment, and transformation.

+In Christianity, a vessel often depicts the human body or soul as a container for the Holy Spirit.
 Christians are called to be vessels of God’s love, grace, and power, and to carry the gospel to the world.
 Vessels are used in Christian worship — for example, the chalice and the font.
 Vessels also have a wider connotation in the biology of living forms as transporters of vital fluids and nourishment.
 This art trail pilgrimage brings all these elements together.

 My first proper project with English cathedrals will be installing “Crossing” in Canterbury in October.
 Magnificent boats — incredibly beautiful and fragile, made from wood from forest floors and beaches — inviting local communities in to think about their spiritual journeys, and migrant journeys, in the context of this grand cathedral in Kent.